cloud66/help-old/_posts/getting-started/docker-getting-started.md

     <li>
         <p>
             <strong>I'm using a GitHub Repo</strong> &mdash;
             This is the easiest way to add services from GitHub repos.
-You will need to link your GitHub account with Cloud 66 before you take advantage of this.
+You will need to link your GitHub account with Cloud 66 before you can take advantage of this.
+You can do this by clicking the <em>Lets link with GitHub now</em> link that will appear if you haven't signed up to Cloud 66 with GitHub.
         </p>
     </li>
     <li>